Ed-Fi-Alliance-OSS/AdminAPI-1.x/docs/developer.md

 The PowerShell script `build.ps1` in the root directory contains functions for running standard build operations at the command line .
-This script assumes that .NET Core 3.1 SDK or newer is installed.
+This script assumes that .NET 6.0 SDK or newer is installed.
 Other dependencies tools are downloaded as needed (nuget, nunit).

 Available commands: